 Where can I purchase Homecoming apparel?

-Homecoming apparel can be purchased by contacting the CSI.
-The apparel is available prior to and after homecoming.
+Homecoming apparel can be purchased by contacting the U&I. The apparel is available prior to and after homecoming.
 There are an assortment of sizes and styles available.